VidunderGunder/ml-ady-report/README.md

 Bridging the gap between legacy hardware and modern robotics, MLAdy offers a budget-friendly way to autonomize existing vehicles, using simulation and retrofitting with scalable size, scope and complexity.

 Early simulations have been successful and real world hardware is soon to be tested.
-A commercial implementation is projected to be completed by the end of Q4 2021.
+A commercial implementation is projected to be complete by the end of Q4 2021.

 ## Table of Contents <!-- omit in toc -->